SAP-samples/partner-reference-application/Tutorials/01-BillOfMaterials.md

 # Scaling
 To get an overview of how the services scale and how many entitlements you require for an application, here's an example based on the projected use of the Partner Reference Application.

-Let's assume a typical data volume of two poetry slams per week (or 125 slams per year), with 200 visits per event.
+Assume a typical data volume of two poetry slams per week (or 125 slams per year), with 200 visits per event.
 After three years, if you assume that one visitor books on average two different poetry slams, for 20 subscriptions (customers), this results in a volume of:
  - 7,500 poetry slam events
  - 750,000 visitors and artists
  - 1,500,000 bookings